 The inscription on the architrave is also from this period.
 It reads: “Senatus populusque romanus incendio consumptum restituit”; meaning “The Roman senate and people restored what fire had consumed”.

 In front of the podium, under the now collapsed stairway, were two rooms, one of which served as the Aerarium, the State Treasury.
 On the side of the podium holes remain from where a plate was attached for the posting of public documents and acts pertinent to the Aerarium.

 An altar dedicated to Saturn, the Ara Saturni, stood in front of the temple, on the other side of the road that passes just in front of the temple.
 The remains of this altar are now under a roof just in front of the Umbilicus Urbis Romae, near the Arch of Septimius Severus.
-See this map for an illustration of the probable location of the altar.
+See this map on the right for an illustration of the probable location of the altar.

 Inside the temple stood a statue of of Saturn, which would be carried in procession when triumphs were celebrated.
 The feast of the Saturnalia on December 17th was a part of the cult of Saturn and was started with a sacrifice at the Temple of Saturn.

 - LacusCurtius: Hülsen: Il Foro Romano – Storia e Monumenti